pandemicsyn/stalker/go/README.md

 - lots of stuff still hard coded

+### General prereqs

+1. You need a working rethinkdb install
+2. You need a working redis install

 ### Prereqs for building

-You need a working go install
+1. You need a working go install
-You need godep:
+2. You need godep:

     go get github.com/tools/godep